 Keep Warn in Extreme Cold

-If you have the funds, the first thing you might want for extreme cold is an indoor safe propane heater like the Little Buddy.
+If you have the funds, the first thing you might want for extreme cold is an indoor safe propane heater like the Little Buddy, or the larger Mr. Heater Buddy.
 But there are other things you can do to help keep you and your family warm in the extreme cold that cost very little.

 You can make a small hand warmer using an old empty peanut can with tea lights in the bottom.
 Those little tea lights build up enough heat in the can to warm hands and fingers held over it (just be careful not to touch the hot metal).